Dimitar Makriev

-Career
+Club career

 Youth career

 Makriev was raised in Levski Sofia's youth teams.
 In 2002, he signed a contract with Levski's rival CSKA Sofia.

 Inter Milan

 Few days after signing Makriev, CSKA Sofia sold him to Internazionale.
 However, he spend the first part of 2002–03 season in CSKA, because Italian Federation froze transfers of foreigners from outside the European Union.
 After that he played on loan for Swiss AC Bellinzona, Polish Górnik Zabrze and Swiss FC Chiasso.
 In season 2005–06,he was a part of French Dijon FCO.

-NK Maribor
+Maribor

 In 2006, Makriev signed with NK Maribor.
 For two seasons, Makriev earned 48 appearances playing in the Slovenian PrvaLiga, scoring 23 goals.

-F.C.
 Ashdod

 In January 2008, Ashdod signed Makriev on a two-and-a-half-year deal.
 He was given the number 7 shirt.
 Makriev helped the team save themselves from relegation to the second league in Israel.
 In 18 games, he scored 11 goals.
 During the 2008–09 season, Makriev scored 11 goals.